frederic-perez/AmE-dictionary/data/idioms.md

 __foam at the mouth__ :two: To be extraordinarily angry. _She was almost foaming at the mouth when she heard about the cost of the car repairs._
 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.
 __follow in someone’s footsteps__ To do the same thing as someone else did previously.
-__follow suit__ :six: To do the same thing as others, especially by following their example.
-The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs).
+__follow suit__ :seven: To do the same thing as others, especially by following their example.
+The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs). _The people in front of us began to file out of the auditorium, and we followed suit._
 __fond of (someone or something)__ Having an affinity for someone or something. _I’m not too fond of Mike—he really annoys me sometimes._
 __food baby__ :four: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_
-__food coma__ :two::hammer:
+__food coma__ :three::hammer:
 __food for thought__ :three: An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._ _That meeting really gave me food for thought—I might invest in their company after all._
 __fool’s errand__ :three: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._
 __foot and mouth__ _Gardens in 2001 were unfortunately cancelled due to the outbreak of foot and mouth._
 __foot the bill (for something)__ To pay for something; to pay for a bill. _My boss took me out for lunch and the company footed the bill._ _You paid for dinner last time.
 Let me foot the bill for lunch today._
+__for (one’s) (own) good__ For one’s benefit, even though it may not be enjoyable or desirable. _I know you’re mad that I won’t let you eat candy for dinner, sweetheart, but it’s for your own good._
 __for a song__ For a very (and perhaps surprisingly) low price. _Wow, I can’t believe they let so many things at their yard sale go for a song.
 I would have marked up the prices a bit._
 __for all intents and purposes__
 __for all seasons__ :two: __1__ Suitable in or appropriate for every kind of weather. _A coat for all seasons._ __2__ Adaptable to any circumstance. _A singer for all seasons._